sonibk/PCR-VARIANTS/README.md

 + RT-PCR can be conducted either in a single tube or as two steps in different tubes.
 The one-step method is more effective with fewer chances of contamination and incorporation of variations.
 + RT-PCR is used in research methods, gene insertion, genetic disease diagnosis and cancer detection.

+## DIFFERENCE BETWEEN RT-PCR AND CONVENTIONAL PCR
+ 1. Conventional PCR is more time consuming as it uses gel electrophoresis to analyze the amplified PCR products.
+In contrast, real-time PCR is less time consuming as it can detect amplifications during the early phases of the reaction.

+2. The end point results of the conventional PCR may not be very precise, but the results of the real-time PCR are very precise.

+3. Real-time PCR is more sensitive than conventional PCR.

+4. Conventional PCR has very poor resolution while real-time PCR can detect very little changes due to the high resolution.

+5. End point detection of conventional PCR has short dynamic range while real-time PCR detection has wide dynamic range.

+6. Unlike conventional PCR, automated detection techniques are found in real-time PCR.

+7. Conventional PCR is highly sophisticated and labor intensive more than real-time PCR.
+8. Real-time PCR uses fluorescent dye system to detect the products while conventional PCR uses ethidium bromide and UV light to visualize bands in the agarose gel medium.